Elon Musk takes witness stand to defend Tesla buyout tweets - NewsBreak

 The trial was then adjourned for the weekend and Musk was told to return Monday to answer more questions.

-In his initial appearance on the stand, Musk defended his prolific tweeting as “the most democratic way" to distribute information even while acknowledging constraints of Twitter 's 240-character limit can make it difficult to make everything as clear as possible.
+In his initial appearance on the stand, Musk defended his prolific tweeting as “the most democratic way” to distribute information even while acknowledging constraints of Twitter’s 280-character limit can make it difficult to make everything as clear as possible.

-“I think you can absolutely be truthful (on Twitter)," Musk asserted on the stand.
+“I think you can absolutely be truthful (on Twitter),” Musk asserted on the stand.
 “But can you be comprehensive?
-Of course not,”
+Of course not.”Climate misinformation spreads wildly on Musk’s Twitter

 Musk’s latest headache stems from the inherent brevity on Twitter, a service that he has been running since completing his $44 billion purchase of it in October.